1. How does performance evaluation correspondence get processed?

 Supplemental material can be submitted as a Letter-Supplement or as a Supplemental Report submitted under a cover letter.

 Supplemental material should be submitted within 2 years of the end date of the report.
-If over 2 years old, refer to BUPERSINST 1610.10C, chapter 15, paragraph 15-4.
+If over 2 years old, refer to BUPERSINST 1610.10D, chapter 15, paragraph 15-4.

-Please Note: Changes made via supplemental material will not be reflected on a member's Performance Summary Record (PSR) per BUPERINST 1610.10C, chapter 15, paragraph 15-4.
+Please Note: Changes made via supplemental material will not be reflected on a member's Performance Summary Record (PSR) per BUPERSINST 1610.10D, chapter 15, paragraph 15-4.

 The original Reporting Senior may choose to correct a report in one of the following ways:

-1. The original reporting senior may correct the rejected report(s) by retyping the report(s) in question and forward to PERS-32; or
+1. The original reporting senior may correct the rejected report(s) by retyping the report(s) in question and forwarding to PERS-32; or

 2. The report may be corrected by pen/ink changes on a copy of the report, then initialed by the original Reporting Senior and forwarded to PERS-32; or

-3. The report may also be corrected by whiting out or taping over the error, then initialed by the original Reporting Senior and forwarded to PERS-32.
+3. The report may also be corrected by whiting out or taping over the error, then initialing by the original Reporting Senior and forwarding to PERS-32.

 If the correction changes the competitive grouping, corrections must be made to all reports in the summary group.

-Ensure a copy of the corrected report(s) is provided to the member or forwarded to their new command.
+Ensure a copy of the corrected report(s) is provided to the member or forwarded to his/her new command.

 If the report is rejected due to missing a member’s signature, the report is not adverse, and the report ends on or after 11 August 1998, the reporting senior can write, “certified copy provided” in the member’s signature block.